Table of contents

 - Ross Stout, Director of Campus Safety

-- If a university employee is named in a report of sexual misconduct involving a student, Keith Grimm, Director of Human Resources is added to the team to help assess the situation.
+- If a University employee is named in a report of sexual misconduct involving a student, the Director of Human Resources is added to the team to help assess the situation.